-The primary goal of the Casino Hotel Market Assessment was to forecast the potential room night demand and resulting room revenue associated with offering two 500-room casino hotels.
-The casino hotels are an important part of the subject development, designed to grow and capture a share of the existing Overnight Gamer segment.
+The primary goal of the Casino Hotel Market Assessment was to forecast the potential room night demand and resulting room revenue associated with offering a 1000-room casino hotel.
+The casino hotel is an important part of the subject development, designed to grow and capture a share of the existing Overnight Gamer segment.